-26. SHORT-TERM LOANS
+28. SHORT-TERM LOANS

-During 2018, the Company has availed a short-term facility from a commercial bank, amounting to SR 250 million, carrying commission at prevailing commercial rates, in order to finance the working capital requirements.
-The subject loan facility was reduced to SR 200 million during current year and is secured by a promissory note of SR 200 million.
-The outstanding balance of the facility, as at 31 December 2019, amounted to SR 170 million (31 December 2018: SR 150 million).
+During 2018, the Company has availed a short-term facility from a commercial bank, amounting to SR 250 million, carrying commission at prevailing commercial rates, to finance the working capital requirements.
+The subject loan facility was reduced to SR 200 million during the year 2019, bifurcated into SR 170 million for the working capital and SR 30 million for the Documentary Credit ("DC") facility, and is secured by a promissory note of SR 200 million.
+The outstanding balance of the working capital and DC facility, as at 31 December 2020, amounted to SR 170 million (31 December 2019: SR 170 million) and SR Nil (31 December 2019: SR 3.7 million), respectively.
+During the period ended 31 December 2020, the Group has signed a revised FLA for working capital facility amounting to SR 170 million, restructured to a medium term loan, and to be repaid in 8 equal semi-annual instalments over 4 years starting 28 February 2021, together with specific security collaterals and covenants.
+Pledging of the plots identified as collateral was completed subsequent to the year end.